Trucks

-Battery electric, biogas, biodiesel, HVO, hydrogen – as we count down the days of diesel being the number one fuel for heavy-duty trucks, there is no shortage of potential alternative drivelines.
-But which one offers the fastest path to reduced CO2 emissions and a decarbonized transport industry?
+Battery electric, bio fuels, hydrogen – as we count down the days of diesel being the number one fuel for heavy-duty trucks, there is no shortage of potential alternative drivelines.
+But which one offers the fastest path to reduced CO2 emissions and a decarbonised transport industry?
 Volvo Trucks’ three-path strategy outlines a future with more than one solution.

 According to Volvo Trucks, there will not be a silver bullet solution to the industry’s climate challenge.
 Instead, it is expected that multiple complementary technologies will be developed and rolled out.
 Combined, these technologies will enable the industry to make a transition away from fossil fuels.